mgiulio/trello-react/README.md

 No editing is allowed on the board.

-# Supported User Agents
+# Current Supported User Agents

-Modern browsers
+* Tested on Google Chrome 44
+* Don't work on IE

 # Implementation Notes